tomimick/restpie3/README.md

 * Server reload on code change
 * Database migrations
 * Docker image for the "big cloud" and local development
-* Fast rsync deployment of updates to VPS servers
+* Fast rsync deployment of updates to Linux VPS servers
 * Tests for the API